seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exeunt ACHILLES, HECTOR, AJAX, and NESTOR*

 **THERSITES**
-That same Diomed’s a false-hearted rogue, a most
+That same Diomed's a false-hearted rogue, a most
 unjust knave; I will no more trust him when he leers
 than I will a serpent when he hisses: he will spend
 his mouth, and promise, like Brabbler the hound: